pxc/gitbook/text/11_Distributed_Workflows_Clone_Fetch_Push/0_ Distributed_Workflows_Clone_Fetch_Push.markdown

     (repeat as necessary)

-When he's ready, he tells Alice to pull changes from the repository at /home/bob/myrepo.
+When he's ready, he tells Alice to pull changes from the repository at `/home/bob/myrepo`.
 She does this with:

     $ cd /home/alice/project
     $ git pull /home/bob/myrepo master

-This merges the changes from Bob's "master" branch into Alice's current branch.
+This merges the changes from Bob's `master` branch into Alice's current branch.
 If Alice has made her own changes in the meantime, then she may need to manually fix any conflicts.
-(Note that the "master" argument in the above command is actually unnecessary, as it is the default.)
+(Note that the `master` argument in the above command is actually unnecessary, as it is the default.)

-The "pull" command thus performs two operations: it fetches changes from a remote branch, then merges them into the current branch.
+The `pull` command thus performs two operations: it fetches changes from a remote branch, then merges them into the current branch.

 When you are working in a small closely knit group, it is not unusual to interact with the same repository over and over again.
-By defining a 'remote' repository shorthand, you can make it easier:
+By defining a `remote` repository shorthand, you can make it easier:

     $ git remote add bob /home/bob/myrepo

-With this, Alice can perform the first operation alone using the "git fetch" command without merging them with her own branch,
+With this, Alice can perform the first operation alone using the `git fetch` command without merging them with her own branch,
 using:

     $ git fetch bob